-Stoneman Douglas Security Monitors Fired For Actions (Or Lack Thereof) During School Shooting
+Stoneman Douglas Security Monitors Fired For Lack Of Action During School Shooting

-Two security guards at Marjory Stoneman Douglas High School are now former security guards due their actions before, during, and after the February 14 school shooting that left 17 people dead.
+Two security guards at Marjory Stoneman Douglas High School are now former security guards due to their actions before, during, and after the February 14 school shooting that left 17 people dead.

 As WTVJ-TV (Miami) reports, Andrew Medina and David Taylor were both fired during a Broward County School Board meeting Tuesday.
 More specifically, their names were removed from a school-district reassignment list, which is essentially a termination.
 The board voted to fire both men with no discussion and no comment.